 Options for etching on glass

-While most etching will simply touch the surface of glass, our team of artisans is well known for carving that is also done by similar process of applying pressured sand onto the surface.
-Difference here is that we do not simply scratch the surface to create an image but we go into the texture of the panel to make it dimensional.
-That is how all our award winning designs looks so strikingly alive!
+While most etching will simply touch the surface of glass, our team of artisans is well known for deep carved glass, the technique that is also done by applying pressured sand onto the surface.
+Difference here is that traditional etching simply scratch the surface to create an image but carving goes into the texture of the glass surface to make it dimensional.
+In addition the glass panels can also be painted over the carving.
+That is why our award winning designs looks so strikingly alive!